baoduy/hbd.astro-paper/src/content/blog/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp.md

 2. **Activating WARP:**
    - After installing the WARP client, the Cloudflare icon will appear in the Taskbar/MenuBar, and a browser window will automatically open, prompting users to log in with Azure AD credentials.
       ![cf-warp-client-login](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/cf-warp-client-login.png)
-   - Upon successful login, the WARP client will display a "Protected" status, indicating that the device is secured.
+   - Upon successful login, the WARP client will register the device with Cloudflare Zero Trust and display a "Protected" status, indicating that the device is secured.
       ![cf-warp-client-status](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/cf-warp-client-status.png)
    - The device will also appear on the Zero Trust portal under **My Team** > **Devices**, with its posture status visible as shown below:
       ![cf-warp-device-posture-status](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/cf-warp-device-posture-status.png)

+> Important: Cloudflare Zero Trust is complimentary for up to the first 50 users.
+Fees apply for additional users.
+For more information, visit the [pricing page](https://www.cloudflare.com/en-gb/plans/zero-trust-services/).

 ## Network Policy

-To ensure secure access to the AKS Subnet `192.168.31.0/24` and DevOps Subnet `192.168.32.128/27`, compliance enforcement is essential.
+To ensure secure access to the AKS Subnet `192.168.31.0/24` and DevOps Subnet `192.168.32.128/27`.
 Here’s how to set up the necessary network policies to permit only compliant devices:
 1. **Blocking Non-compliant Devices:**

     Configure a network firewall policy to restrict access for non-compliant devices.
 Follow these instructions to establish this rule: